 Lewes, East Sussex

-Lewes bonfire celebrations spread across the town with multiple bonfire associations creating events, fireworks displays, and multiple bonfires which are lit on the night.
-Lewes’ torch lit procession is infamous for their burning crosses.
-A truly traditional Guy Fawkes night which has been celebrated in Lewes since 1606.
+Lewes bonfire celebrations spread across the town with multiple bonfire associations creating events, fireworks displays, and bonfires lit on the night.
+Lewes’ torch-lit procession is infamous for their burning crosses.
+It is a truly traditional Guy Fawkes night celebrated in Lewes since 1606.

 Website: https://www.lewesbonfirecelebrations.com/